deannabosschert/web-app-from-scratch-1920/README.md

 - [ ] Wie schrijft bepaalde dingen zelf? (idk if possible, nice to have)

 ## 🌍 Design patterns

-- opsomming
+- The usage of Modules?
-- van
+- The usage of .map .filter .reduce?
-- patterns
+- My 'filterArray'-function?

 ## 👍🏽 Best practices
 - Work in branches, even if it's a one-man project.
 It helps staying focused on one feature until it's finished, and keeps your from doing 10 different things at the same time.
 Saves you merge conflicts, too.